-- 1. Be ready to spend 3-5 hours each week on this course, other than the meeting time. - 2.
-Be on-time for class and deadlines of when you are instructed to post your work. - Have a back-up plan for how to access the Internet if you have trouble with your own computer. - When posting on the forum with the class and other participants, be respectful and courteous.
+- 1. Be ready to spend 3-5 hours each week on this course, other than online meeting time. - 2.
+Be on-time for class and, when you are instructed, to post your work. - Have a back-up plan for how to access the Internet if you have trouble with your own computer. - When posting on the forum with the class and other participants, be respectful and courteous.

-4. What You Can Expect from me
+2. What You Can Expect from Me

-- I, as the Facilitator/Teacher, will make every effort to reply to any specific question (sent via e-mail) within 48 hours of when I receive it. - b.
-If I cannot get on the Internet for an extended period, e.g., 3 or more days, I will inform all participants in my class. - c.
+- a.
+I, as the Teacher, will make every effort to reply to any specific question within 48 hours of when I receive it. - b.
 I will treat all participants with respect.
-If you feel I am not doing this, please let me know what I am doing that you find disrespectful, and I will change that if I can. - d.
-I will do everything I can think of to make this learning experience, enjoyable, and enlightening a.
-To participate in this course, you will need access to the following software and hardware:
+If you feel I am not doing this, please let me know what I am doing that you find disrespectful, and I will change that if I can. - c.
+I will do everything I can think of to make this learning experience, enjoyable, and enlightening.

-5. Technical Issues
+3. Technical Issues

-b.
+To participate in this course, you will need access to the following software and hardware: b.
 Please make sure that your computer meets the following requirements.
-It is important to use supported internet browsers (Microsoft Edge, Google Chrome or Firefox) while using "Moodle" or "Zoom" or "Microsoft Teams" to ensure a successful experience.
+It is important to use supported internet browsers (Microsoft Edge, Google Chrome or Firefox) while using "Moodle" or "Zoom" etc. to ensure a successful experience.

-Fully Supported Browsers WINDOWS/MAC Microsoft Edge (WINDOWS only)/Firefox /Google Chrome All on-line Quiz should be attempted through the Web Browser.
-Android Mobile/ iPhone tm Moodle APP is not supported for attempting quiz on mobile platforms.
+Fully Supported Browsers WINDOWS/MAC Microsoft Edge (WINDOWS only) Firefox Google Chrome Android Mobile iPhone TM All Quiz, if on Moodle should be attempted through the Web Browser Moodle APP on Mobile Phones is not supported.